 Well, here are the top 10 creative retargeting ads best practices for you.
-Evidently, we have found them useful for our retargeting campaigns.
+We have found them useful for our retargeting campaigns.

 1. Show Ads by Customer Segmentation

-It will not be wise to show an automobile ad to a website visitor who has completed an order for a burger.
+It would not be wise to show an automobile ad to a website visitor who has completed an order for a burger.